 An example of an analyst note.
 Source: Needham

 After reviewing the analyst ratings (and whether the analyst proposes a change or initiation) and find the reason for that note.
 Make a decision based on the analyst thesis on the company.
 This should give you guidance on how to make your thesis.
-Analyst ratings are a good indication of what the professionals believe in the company or sector to help you get a better understanding of companies you’re interested in.
+Analyst ratings are a good indication of what professionals believe the company or sector will do, helping you get a better understanding of the companies you’re interested in.

 Analyst Rating Accuracy